 - Figure out what was stolen

-Sometimes you get a notification that someone logged into your account and other times hackers are creative and you might not know until you check your credit history.
+Sometimes you get a notification that someone logged into your account.
+Other times hackers are creative and you might not know until you check your credit history.

-If you receive a notification about a data breach associated with your account, make sure you read it carefully and try to get an overview of what data has been stolen.
+If you receive a notification about a data breach associated with your account, make sure you read it carefully.
+Try to get an overview of what data has been stolen.
 You can also check if your email has leaked on this website.

 - Change your passwords and consider a password manager

-As an initial safety measure, upon discovering your account was hacked into, you should immediately change the password.
+As an initial safety measure, you should immediately change the password.

 If you’re thinking writing your passwords down on a piece of paper or an Excel document is a good idea, you should definitely reconsider.
 If hackers get access to this document, all of your login details and secret login codes will be up for grabs in a single spot.
 Instead, consider using a password manager service where you can store all of your and your clients’ passwords and personal information.